zhiming99/rpc-frmwrk/README.md

 7. Logging service

 ---
+[`Mon Jul 05 2021 04:42:26 PM Beijing`]
+1. fixed some stability bugs on the `rfcdev` branch.
+Since `rfc` is a profound changes, it has exposed some old design issues, and stability issues.
+Although we have fixed some issues, it still need some more tests.
+2. the `rfc` feature has one last bit feature to make it complete, that is the algothrim to adaptively adjust the flow window with the feedback of current load and latency informantion.

 [`Mon Jun 21 2021 03:14:14 PM Beijing`]
 1. fixed a message leak bug when the system is under stress testing.
 2. `RFC` is still under testing.
 Added a stress test to the `rfcdev` branch.